-Covers: The investigation process following a suspected Does not cover: Faults that are yet to be identified or identified fault
+Covers: The investigation process and associated timescales following a suspected or identified fault

+Does not cover: Faults that are currently unidentified

 Please note: The underlying root cause of the suspected fault will be attributed to a different Settlement Risk.
 This risk seeks to assess the impact of identified faults not being resolved inside the required timescales.
 This assessment has focused on the impact in the Half Hourly (HH) market, as there are no BSC service levels for Non-Half Hourly (NHH) Meter investigation requests.